JabRef/jabref/CONTRIBUTING.md

 ### When adding a new Localization.lang entry
-Add new `Localization.lang("KEY")` to Java file.
+Add new `Localization.lang("KEY")` to a Java file.
-Tests fail.
-In the test output a snippet is generated which must be added to the English translation file.
+The tests will fail and in the test output a snippet is generated, which must be added to the English translation file.

 Example: